 You were looking for a loving, self-confident, open and independent woman who won’t smoother you or try to change you.
 But somehow you ended up with a woman who flies off the handle at the slightest provocation (or even none at all), blows situations out of proportion, overreacts and makes mountains out of molehills.
+Ghosts you more times than you can count.
 A woman who messes with your head so much that you don’t even know what’s right and what’s wrong anymore

 One minute you feel loved, admired, respected, supported and cared for and the next, you are called worthless, a narcissist, an abuser and many other things.
 That is followed by another round of being showered with so much love that you can’t believe it’s the same woman who just a few days ago acted so out of control and called you all those names.

-In fact, your whole relationship is loving behaviour followed by unpredictable outbursts of rage.
+In fact, your whole relationship is loving behaviour followed by unpredictable outbursts of rage and/or disappearing acts.
 You never know what to expect.
 It even gets to a point where she’s breaking up with you every other week.
 When she breaks up with you, you are left with mixed feelings of relief and intense pain at the same time.
 Why?

 Because you are one of those “men who love too much”.